ddiza/ddiza/README.md

 - 👋 Hi!
 Dante here.
-- 👀 Learning new things, data and app-dev.
+-
+- 👀 Life-long learner, all things data, machine learning, application development, and cloud technologies.

 - 💞️ I’m open to collaborating on any projects related to data and software development.
 - 📫 The best way to reach me is via LinkedIn.com/in/Dante-Diza